Your browser version is no longer supported, so you may experience issues while using this site.

 When you take out a policy, you’ll be able to register for the petinsurance.com.au secure pet portal.
 Claiming via the portal is easy - simply upload a copy of your vet's tax invoice and consultation notes.
 If it’s your first claim, you’ll need to attach a full veterinary history.
 If you don’t have access to the customer portal, you can call the friendly customer service team at petinsurance.com.au on 1300 855 633 for claim forms.

-If you make a claim for a treatment that’s covered under your policy, you’ll receive 80% of the total cost reimbursed to you, up to the annual benefit limits.
+If you make a claim for a treatment that’s covered under your policy, you’ll receive up to 80% of the total cost reimbursed to you, up to the annual benefit limits.

 Certain expenses are not covered; these are set out in the Product Disclosure Statement (PDS) for both dog cover and cat cover.

 Yep!
-You can use any vet who is licenced to practice in Australia.
+You can use any vet who is registered to practice in Australia.

 No. You’ll need to pay your vet up front and, providing you’ve met the policy terms and conditions, petinsurance.com.au will reimburse you by depositing the relevant amount into your nominated bank account.